TheSkyler-Dev/Fern-lang/README.md

 `Fern` is a general purpose programming language with its main strengths in systems programming, AI, CLI tools and scripting, among others.

 ## The `Fern` philosophy
 `Fern` is designed to be concise, easy to read, lightweight and flexible.
-Its syntax is inspired by Rust, C++ and, to some extent, Swift. `Fern`'s support for Ahead-of-time (AOT), Just-in-time (JIT) compilation, as well as interpretation is intended to provide usage-dependent flexibility, such as using interpretation for rapid prototyping or scripting. `Fern` emphasizes memory and type safety with multiple  kinds of memory managements, such as manual, reference counting and garbage collection, specifiable by the developer.
+Its syntax is inspired by Rust, C++ and, to some extent, Swift. `Fern`'s support for Ahead-of-time (AOT) and interpretation is intended to provide usage-dependent flexibility, such as using interpretation for rapid prototyping or scripting. `Fern` emphasizes memory and type safety with multiple  kinds of memory managements, such as manual, reference counting and garbage collection, specifiable by the developer.
 That way, `Fern` is versatile for many applications!
 An intuitive, yet robust programming language.

 ## The principles of `Fern` at a glance
 - `Fern` uses a flag-based configuration at the top of your source code.